liberu-genealogy/genealogy-old/.github/issue_template.md

 ### Prerequisites
 * [ ] Are you running the latest version?
 * [ ] Are you reporting to the correct repository?
-(genealogy is made of many specialized packages: https://github.com/modularsoftware)
+(enso is made of many specialized packages: https://github.com/laravel-enso)
 * [ ] Did you check the documentation?
 * [ ] Did you perform a cursory search?